 Key words: pain, nociception, acid, neurobiology, ion channels, breathing

-Professor CW Taylor: Structure and function of intracellular Ca2+ channel
+Professor CW Taylor: Structure and functions of dynamic intracellular Ca2+ channels

 How does Ca2+, the simplest of all intracellular messengers, selectively regulate so many cellular activities?
-Projects in my laboratory address this question be attempting to define how the behaviour of intracellular Ca2+ channels, notably IP3 receptors, and the organelles within which they reside lead to complex changes in intracellular Ca2+ concentration.
-We apply the most advanced optical and electrophysiological methods to explore, often at the single-molecule level, the structural basis of IP3 receptor activation and their interactions with other Ca2+-handling proteins.
+Projects in my laboratory address this question by attempting to define how the behaviour of intracellular Ca2+ channels, notably IP3 receptors, and the organelles within which they reside lead to complex changes in intracellular Ca2+ concentration.
+We are exploring both the structural basis of IP3 receptor gating and the contribution of dynamic intracellular organelles to shaping cytosolic Ca2+ signals.
+It is now clear that the ER, within which most IP3 receptors reside, forms intimate contacts with most other intracellular organelles.
+Dynamic regulation of these interactions may be as important as the receptor-regulated formation of IP3 in determining how cells generate and respond to cytosolic Ca2+ signals.
+We apply super-resolution optical and electrophysiological methods in combination with gene-editing of native signalling proteins to explore, often at the single-molecule level, the structural basis of IP3 receptor activation and the dynamics of Ca2+-handling organelle.
 Our work, including that of PhD students, is supported by extensive national and international collaborations with chemists, structural biologists and mathematicians, and with partners in industry.

-Key words: Cell signalling, patch-clamp recording, fluorescent microscopy, ion channel, Ca2+, cyclic AMP.
+Key words: Cell signalling, patch-clamp recording, super-resolution microscopy, ion channel, Ca2+, cyclic AMP.